gjanders/SplunkAdmins/README.md

 - macros, eventtypes, tags and datamodels are recorded in the `audit.log` so you need to substitute the macro/eventtype/tag to correctly determine if an index is in use, to make this more complicated, macros can be nested so a macro may refer to another macro and the 2nd or 3rd macro may contain the `index=` information
 - There are many ways to search an index, such as `index= ""`, `index IN (...)`, the regex'es attempt to deal with the various straightforward scenarios such as `NOT index=A index=B`, but it is not straightforward to correctly extract index names from the `audit.log` in all scenarios
 - The `audit.log` information for ad-hoc searches does not record app-context, therefore even if you know the macro and user information, you cannot be sure which app the search was run from and therefore you cannot correctly substitute the macro/tag/eventtype information
+- The queries I have built search for a `scan_count` of > 0, this way index=randomstring doesn't appear as an index access, however if a search is trying to use a valid index and the `scan_count` is 0 the search is not counted (this would likely be an edge case)...

 At the indexing tier the `remote_searches.log` file has different challenges:
 - While macros, eventtypes and tags are expanded (in most cases, there are bugs that allow macros to reach the indexing tier), you instead lose the user context in cases such as ad-hoc searches.
 This means that a search like `index=*` run by a user with permissions to access 1 index to these searches will appear to be accessing all indexes.
 The current implementation of the RemoteSearches queries in this app assume access to all indexes if the username is unknown (which may result in excess matching rather than missing searches)
 - app context is again missing for ad-hoc searches, although this is less important at the indexing tier
 - You cannot determine which index was used if multiple indexes were specified, for example a search such as `index=A OR index=B`, if this search results in more than 0 results, then you cannot be sure which index returned the results so both are recorded by searches in this app
+- If the log line is very long it is truncated with a message similar to ...{skipping 46464 bytes}..., this often results in the last index= in the log getting truncated and also some index= strings from the search will not appear in the logs (for example in a datamodel acceleration search with many indexes listed)
+- Note that searches with a `scan_count` of 0 are counted, there is an additional metric to measure scan count if you wish to find only indexes that are scanning more than 0 data

 Either way the search head level version seems to be "good enough" to determine who is searching which index in most cases, the RemoteSearches queries cover some of the edge cases but the count will generally be higher than expected, the below ideas require more votes if these issues are important to you.